alizada-hadi/FullStackChatApplication/README.md

 # Easy Chat

 A full-stack Django and React chat application that enables you chat with other participants easily.

-## Features

-In this project, I have used several packages and implemented functionlities like token authentication,
+In this project, I have used `django simplejwt` for token authentication, `django-channels` for handling websockets, and `@redux-toolkit` in the front-end for managing our state.

+### Demo